mdshanansari786786-coder/password-strength-evaluation/README.md

 - **Strength Evaluation:** Scores & feedback from password strength tools
 - **Security Analysis:** What makes a password strong
 - **Research Section:** Summary of common password attacks
-- **Screenshots:** Placeholder images for password meter results

 ---

 ## 🚀 How to Use This Repository

 1. Open `report.md` to read the full analysis.
-2. View your tool output screenshots in the `screenshots/` folder.
-3. Use `passwords-tested.txt` to see the sample passwords.
+2. Use `passwords-tested.txt` to see the sample passwords.
-4. Commit updates as you perform more tests or add real screenshots.
+3. Commit updates as you perform more tests or add real screenshots.

 ---

 ## ⚠️ Important Note
 All passwords included in this repository are **examples only**.
-Do **NOT** use them for real accounts under any circumstances.

 ---